Canadian whisky: Ontario

 Presently, there are several major distilleries based in Ontario.
-The oldest functioning distillery in Ontario is the Hiram Walker Distillery, established in 1858 in Windsor, Ontario, but modernized and expanded upon several times since.
+The oldest functioning distillery in Ontario is the Hiram Walker Distillery, established in 1858 in Windsor but modernized and expanded upon several times since.
 The distillery is owned by Pernod Ricard and operated by Corby Spirit and Wine, of which Pernod has a controlling share.
 Brands produced at the Walker Distillery include Lot 40, Pike Creek, Gooderham and Worts, Hiram Walker's Special Old, Corby's Royal Reserve, and J.P.
 Wiser's brands.
 Most of its capacity is used for contract production of the Suntory Global Spirits brand (and former Hiram Walker brand) Canadian Club, in addition to generic Canadian whisky that is exported in bulk and bottled under various labels in other countries.

-Canadian Mist Distillery was established in 1967 in Collingwood, Ontario, the distillery is owned by the Sazerac Company and primarily produces the Canadian Mist brand for export.
+Canadian Mist Distillery was established in 1967 in Collingwood.
+The distillery is owned by the Sazerac Company and primarily produces the Canadian Mist brand for export.
 The distillery also produces whiskies used in the Collingwood brand, introduced 2011, and the Bearface brand, introduced 2018.

-Kittling Ridge Distillery was established in 1992 with an associated winery in Grimsby, Ontario, its first whiskies came to market in 2002.
+Kittling Ridge Distillery was established in 1992 with an associated winery in Grimsby.
+Its first whiskies came to market in 2002.
 The distillery was purchased in 2014 by Campari Group.
 The distillery produces the Forty Creek brand.

 Quebec

-Old Montreal Distillery was established in 1929 as a Corby Spirit and Wine distillery, it was acquired by Sazerac Company in 2011 and modernized in 2018.
+Old Montreal Distillery was established in 1929 as a Corby Spirit and Wine distillery.
+It was acquired by Sazerac Company in 2011 and modernized in 2018.
 It produces Sazerac brands and has taken over bottling of Caribou Crossing.

-Valleyfield Distillery (formerly the Schenley Distillery) was established in 1945 in a former brewery in Salaberry-de-Valleyfield, Quebec, near Montreal, the distillery has been owned by Diageo in 2008.
+Valleyfield Distillery (formerly the Schenley Distillery) was established in 1945 in a former brewery in Salaberry-de-Valleyfield, near Montreal, the distillery has been owned by Diageo in 2008.
 Seagram's VO is bottled here with flavouring whisky from the Gimli Distillery.
 Otherwise, the Valleyfield Distillery specializes in producing base whiskies distilled from corn for other Diageo products.